 COVID-19 may provide some natural protection in the form of immunity.
 However, researchers are unsure how long that immunity lasts, and the danger of serious sickness and death from COVID-19 likely surpasses any natural immunity advantages.
 Getting vaccinated causes an antibody response, which protects you from contracting the disease without having to go through it.
 Experts are looking into both natural immunity and vaccine-induced immunity as significant elements of COVID-19.

 Vaccination versus the new variant of COVID-19 (DELTA)

 The vaccinations are quite effective at preventing patients from becoming unwell with the delta form of COVID-19 and developing clinical COVID-19.
 They’re less likely to spread the infection if they become sick and have symptoms, even if they’re minor.

-If you’re completely vaccinated and live in an area where case rates are steadily down due to high vaccine coverage, I’d feel comfortable traveling without a mask under those conditions.
+If you’re completely vaccinated (first and second dose) and live in an area where case rates are steadily down due to high vaccine coverage, I’d feel comfortable traveling without a mask under those conditions.
 If you live in an area where COVID is prevalent, wearing a mask in busy indoor areas is merely one extra layer of protection.